glpi-project/plugins/README.md

 will run the update of the plugin which has id 44.

+Here the -i option, is used, used to select a plugin by it's database id.

 ### With crontab

 It is up to you to use a crontab entry to run this script,